At a Glance

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights your experience in teaching Design Technology, especially focusing on Resistant Materials, Product Design, and Graphics.
-Include any relevant qualifications, such as your QTS, and mention your classroom management skills.
+Include any relevant qualifications, such as your QTS status, and mention your classroom management skills.

 Craft a Strong Cover Letter: Write a cover letter that showcases your passion for teaching Design Technology.
-Mention your teaching philosophy, how you engage students, and your commitment to high standards, aligning with the school's expectations.
+Mention your teaching philosophy, how you engage students, and your commitment to high academic standards.
+Be sure to express your enthusiasm for joining a supportive team.

-Highlight Relevant Experience: In your application, emphasise any previous roles where you taught Design Technology, particularly at KS5.
-If you have experience working in supportive teams or contributing to good GCSE results, make sure to include that.
+Highlight Relevant Experience: In your application, emphasise any previous teaching roles, particularly those involving KS5 students.
+If you have experience with GCSE results or have contributed to a successful department, make sure to include these details.

 Proofread Your Application: Before submitting, carefully proofread your application for any spelling or grammatical errors.
-A polished application reflects your attention to detail and professionalism, which are crucial in a teaching role.
+A polished application reflects your attention to detail and professionalism, which are crucial in the education sector.

 ✨Showcase Your Subject Knowledge

 Be prepared to discuss your expertise in Design Technology, particularly in Resistant Materials, Product Design, and Graphics.
-Bring examples of your previous work or projects that demonstrate your understanding and passion for the subject.
+Highlight any relevant projects or experiences that demonstrate your understanding of the subject.

 ✨Demonstrate Classroom Management Skills